ElwinMan/LEIA_beheeromgeving/README.md

 ```sh
 docker compose --profile seed-minimal up --build
 ```
-For the database tables/schema and full seeding of everything.
-(Is not up to date to existing digital twins because it depends on the hardcoded seeders.)
+For the database tables/schema and full seeding of everything. (only use if you added external seeders to fastAPI-backend/src/seeders e.g. internal Provincie Zeeland seeders for digital twins / layers.
+May not be up-to-date to existing digital twins because it depends on the hardcoded seeders.)
 ```sh
 docker compose --profile seed-full up --build
 ```